 - nausea, vomiting, diarrhea, stomach pain;

-- headache or jaw pain;
+- headache, jaw pain;

 - joint or muscle pain;

-- dizziness, sweating; or
+- flu-like symptoms; or

-- feeling anxious, nervous, or agitated.
+- feeling anxious or nervous.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.